 They both share the same overall goal: to increase revenue for the company.
-The challenge is to align the sales and marketing departments so that they can efficiently work towards that goal.
+The challenge is to achieve sales and marketing alignment so that they can efficiently work towards that goal.

 Sales vs. Marketing

-Only 8% of companies have strong alignment between their sales and marketing departments.
+Only 8% of companies have strong sales and marketing alignment (source).
 There are fundamental differences in how those departments handle leads and customers.
 Marketing teams maintain a long-term focus because they have to ensure that the company’s branding is strong and content is relevant.

 Marketing departments typically only communicate with customers indirectly through emails and nurture campaigns.
 This makes it difficult for them to focus on specific pain points but gives them a deeper understanding of who the target market is.

 Focus on the Customer

 The first step is to clean and grow your existing B2B data.
 This will allow you to perform a detailed data analysis to segment your B2B data and uncover your best buyers and hidden opportunities.
 Creating buyer personas will tell you who your best customers are and help you to better understand their buying process so you can make better business decisions.

-Aligning Sales and Marketing
+Sales and Marketing Alignment

 Marketing departments should leverage buyer personas to create valuable, relevant content for leads throughout the buying cycle.
 Improving the buying cycle for the right leads will help expand your pipeline.
-Sales people will be more efficient because they’ll reach the most relevant market and prospects that are most likely to buy.
+Salespeople will be more efficient because they’ll reach the most relevant market and prospects that are most likely to buy.
 Creating a shared pipeline will help both departments stay in touch with what customers really want to improve their buying experience.

-Have a B2B data company such as ZoomInfo run a detailed data analysis on your existing B2B database!
+Have a B2B data company such as ZoomInfo run a detailed data analysis of your existing B2B database!
 Our data scientists will identify your buyer personas for you so you know you can segment your data and send the most relevant messages to your audience.